Mommy-Aki/PAIDE-SDK-ALPHA/README.md

-# PAIDE-Engine
+# PAIDE-SDK
-A Game Engine helping developments using Pygame by simplifying the need for setting up and configuring the Pygame Module.
+A Python SDK helping developments using Pygame by simplifying the need for setting up and configuring the Pygame Module.